boginw/P5/report/2 Iteration 1/The Design of The Vehicle's Chassis.md

-# The Design of The Vehicle's Chassis
+# The Design of the Vehicle's Chassis

 This section includes a thorough description of how the car was built and the reasoning behind the design.
 Iterations of the vehicle - if the design of the car was to change during an iteration - will not be included as this was decided to be redundant.